equinix/terraform-metal-vsphere/README.md

 You will need to find the two individual Python files in the vSAN SDK zip file and place them in the S3 bucket as shown above.

 ## Modify your variables
-There are many variables which can be set to customize your install within `00-vars.tf`.
-The default variables to bring up a 3 node vSphere cluster and linux router using Packet's [s1.large.x86](https://www.packet.com/cloud/servers/s1-large/).
+There are many variables which can be set to customize your install within `vars.tf`.
+The default variables to bring up a 3 node vSphere cluster and linux router using Equinix Metal's [c3.medium.x86](https://metal.equinix.com/product/servers/).
 Change each default variable at your own risk.

 There are some variables you must set with a terraform.tfvars files.
-You need to set `auth_token` & `organization_id` to connect to Packet and the `project_name` which will be created in Packet.
+You need to set `auth_token` & `organization_id` to connect to Equinix Metal and the `project_name` which will be created in Equinix Metal.
 We will need an S3 compatible object store to download "Closed Source" packages such as vCenter.
 You'll provide `s3_url`, `s3_bucket_name`, `s3_access_key`, `s3_secret_key` as well as the vCenter ISO file name as `vcenter_iso_name`.

 Here is a quick command plus sample values to start file for you (make sure you adjust the variables to match your environment, pay specail attention that the `vcenter_iso_name` matches whats in your bucket):